Hillwalking with babies and children

-Before setting off on the morning of your walk, Mountain weather forecast.
+Before setting off on the morning of your walk, remember to check the Mountain weather forecast for your area.
 It'll be no fun trying to navigate mountain footpaths on a foggy day; in fact it can be downright dangerous.
 Its worth quite literally taking a 'rain check' and waiting for the right weather before setting off hillwalking with your children.

 2. Dress well